ga-wdi-lessons/express-intro/readme.md

 ## Sample Quiz Questions
 - What is `npm`?

-- Write a get request using any path as you would in an express application.
+- Write a get request using any path as you would in an Express application.

 - How does `module.exports` help us with separation of concerns?